-Join Michael Lehman for an in-depth discussion in this video Solution: Bulletproofing your Azure tables code, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Solution: Bulletproofing your Azure tables code, part of Building Windows Phone 8 Apps with Azure.

 …Hopefully you've completed the process of adding error detection…to your Windows Phone app using Windows Azure Table Storage.…Here's my solution to the problem.…Alright, so let's jump into Visual Studio, and add…some error detection and notification to our Windows Phone app.…All the work we're going to be doing is inside notes model.…So let's go ahead and open up notes model and let's…take a look at the methods inside notes model we're going to change.…We're going to update connect to Windows Azure,…create new note, remove note, and update note because…those are all the places where we access Windows Azure.…